kubernetes/enhancements/keps/sig-node/5945-dra-optional-node-preparation/README.md

     - **Assertions**:
       - If we deploy a new workload using a control-plane-only driver (no node-local components):
-        - The Pod gets stuck in `ContainerCreating` on the N-1 kubelet, as the N-1 kubelet attempts to contact the non-existent node-local driver.
+        - The Pod remains in the `Pending` state (unschedulable).
+The scheduler's `NodeDeclaredFeatures` plugin must filter out all N-1 worker nodes because they do not advertise the `DraOptionalNodePreparation` feature in their status.
+        - The pod must not be scheduled to any N-1 node.
   - **Action 2 (Kubelet Upgrade)**: Upgrade the kubelets to version N.
     - **Assertions**:
-      - Verify that the control-plane-only workload (which was stuck in `ContainerCreating`) now successfully bypasses node preparation, transitions to `Running`, and runs successfully.
+      - Once a Kubelet is upgraded to N and advertises `DraOptionalNodePreparation`, verify that the pending workload is **automatically scheduled** to that node, successfully bypasses node preparation, transitions to `Running`, and runs successfully.
       - Verify that deleting the control-plane-only workload completes immediately without trying to contact a node-local driver.
 - **Test Case 3.2: Feature Gate Rollback / Downgrade (N to N-1)**: